Security operation to flush out herders from game parks begins

 Mr. Omonding said that the illegal herders were behind the criminal activities to the host community in Ngaremara, including livestock theft and rape cases while they masqueraded as herders whose livestock were facing imminent death due to the prolonged drought in their home areas.

-He however confirmed that a 50-year old woman who was allegedly ambushed and raped by the criminals while fetching firewood in the area on Sunday was only raped but was not abducted.
+He however confirmed that a 50-year-old woman who was allegedly ambushed and raped by the criminals while fetching firewood in the area on Sunday was not abducted after being raped as it was claimed by some people.

 He assured the local Ngaremara community members that all the stolen animals would be recovered and handed back to the owners.

-He said that the operation will involve a police chopper for surveillance and the team had already identified exactly where the stolen livestock are hidden, and would therefore recover them all.
+He said that the operation will involve a police chopper for surveillance and the team had already identified exactly where the stolen livestock are kept, and would therefore recover them all.

 Residents of Ngaremara had earlier accused government of inaction and discrimination, threatening to hold demonstrations along the Isiolo – Moyale highway starting today if no action was taken to eject the invading armed herders.